 Most celebrations only get one day on our calendars.
 Why do we devote four weeks in July to Cell Phone Courtesy Month?
-No. Don’t try to Google that on your phone.
+Don’t try to Google that on your phone.
 Please stay with me here.

 That’s the point.
 Somewhere along the way, our cell phones hijacked our good manners.
 The gadgets became everyday necessities back in the 80s.
 They have challenged our civility ever since, but we can’t live without them.